hmh2683/vehicle.project/README.md

 ```

 * Two servo motors for vertical and horizontal control are composed of pins 12 and 13.
-* Servo 12 can be lifted and lowered vertically by setting 75 degrees and 50 degrees.
+* Servo 12 raises and lowers objects vertically by setting 75 and 50 degrees.
-* Servo 13 can be held and released horizontally with settings of 75 and 110 degrees.
+* Servo 13 holds and places objects horizontally with 75 degree and 110 degree settings
 ```C
   tiltservo.attach(12);
   gripservo.attach(13);